Leopard: Reproduction and life cycle

+The generation length of the leopard is 9.3 years.

-The average typical life span of a leopard is 12–17 years.
+The average life span of a leopard is 12–17 years.

 The oldest leopard was a captive female that died at the age of 24 years, 2 months and 13 days.

-Conservation issues
+Conservation

-The leopard is listed on CITES Appendix I, and trade is restricted to skins and body parts of 2,560 individuals in 11 sub-Saharan countries.
+The leopard is listed on CITES Appendix I, and hunting is banned in Botswana and Afghanistan; in 11 sub-Saharan countries, trade is restricted to skins and body parts of 2,560 individuals.

+In 2007, a leopard reintroduction programme was initiated in the Russian Caucasus, where captive bred individuals are reared and trained in 0.5–0.9 ha large enclosures in Sochi National Park; six individuals released into Caucasus Nature Reserve and Alaniya National Park in 2018 survived as of February 2022.

+Threats

 The leopard is primarily threatened by habitat fragmentation and conversion of forest to agriculturally used land, which lead to a declining natural prey base, human–wildlife conflict with livestock herders and high leopard mortality rates.
 It is also threatened by trophy hunting and poaching.
+Contemporary records suggest that the leopard occurs in only 25% of its historical range.

 Between 2002 and 2012, at least four leopards were estimated to have been poached per week in India for the illegal wildlife trade of its skins and bones.

 In spring 2013, 37 leopard skins were found during a 7-week long market survey in major Moroccan cities.
 In 2014, 43 leopard skins were detected during two surveys in Morocco.
 Vendors admitted to have imported skins from sub-Saharan Africa.

 Surveys in the Central African Republic's Chinko area revealed that the leopard population decreased from 97 individuals in 2012 to 50 individuals in 2017.
 In this period, transhumant pastoralists from the border area with Sudan moved in the area with their livestock.
 Rangers confiscated large amounts of poison in the camps of livestock herders who were accompanied by armed merchants.
 They engaged in poaching large herbivores, sale of bushmeat and trading leopard skins in Am Dafok.

 In Java, the leopard is threatened by illegal hunting and trade.
 Between 2011 and 2019, body parts of 51 Javan leopards were seized including six live individuals, 12 skins, 13 skulls, 20 canines and 22 claws.